 ASBP Award Winner

-Thermafleece UltraWool is a high density highly efficient insulation rich in British sheep’s wool and is the ideal choice if you are looking for maximum thermal performance when space is at a premium.
+Thermafleece UltraWool is a high density, highly efficient insulation made from 75% British sheep’s wool and 25% recycled polyestr.
+UltraWool is the ideal choice if you are looking for maximum thermal performance when space is at a premium.
 What’s more, with a density of 31 kg/m3 Thermafleece UltraWool helps provide exceptional acoustic insulation performance in wall, floor and roof systems.

 Research shows that using 75% wool in combination with recycled fibres outperforms alternative products with a higher percentage of wool.
 Our wool rich blend ensures you get the full benefit of sheep’s wool with enhanced performance, breathability, durability and sustainability.